- As low as $324/Night

 - Private vacation home

-Enchanting private sound front property shaded by 100-year old live oak trees with a dock.
+Spectacular private sound front property shaded by 100-year old live oak trees with a dock.
 Just one mile from The Boathouse Marina, public boat ramp, and two miles from the Beaufort docks...ideal distance for golf cart rides.
-This striking tucked-away rental sports the most exceptional sunrise in Carteret County as it rises over Harkers Island bridge.
+This spectacular tucked-away rental sports the most marvelous sunrise in Carteret County as it rises over Harkers Island bridge.
 Life is slower here where the egrets fish in the marsh and dolphins play as the tide lazily rolls in.
-This 1800-sq-ft comfortable bungalow has been freshly refreshed and features three bedrooms, two full bathrooms, full capacity laundry room, and roomy living and entertaining areas, including two outdoor decks for additional leisure.
+This 1800-sq-ft comfortable bungalow has been newly modernized and features three bedrooms, two full bathrooms, full capacity laundry room, and roomy living and entertaining areas, including two outdoor decks for additional leisure.
 Plenty of space to park boat and trailer in yard.
 Male and female beach cruiser bicycles supplied for meandering through town.
 Brand new dock that is 12-foot on the T. Catch crabs in the crab pot included and fish off the dock.
 No swimming due to oyster rocks in the marsh and shallow water.
-Bring your kayaks for amazing adventures through the marsh.
+Bring your kayaks for exceptional adventures through the marsh.
 By boat, it's only 20 mins. to get to the Cape and 7 mins. to Wade Shore and Shackelford Banks.
 Gas up the boat around the corner at Boathouse marina.
 Linens supplied; smoking outdoors only.
 We charge a $150 non-returnable pet fee for one dog under 50 pounds.
 Copy and paste link into your browser for home instructions.

 https://docs.google.com/document/d/17BX94W1oewgIW-jppCZKXhz6tKIeDJfp0hTvgK7jtGs/edit?usp=sharing